Techtesh/AWS-CLF-C01-test/Questions.md

 ### Which AWS services are defined as global instead of regional?
 (Select TWO)

-- [ ] Amazon Route 53.
+- [y] Amazon Route 53.
 - [ ] Amazon EC2.
 - [ ] Amazon S3.
-- [ ] Amazon CloudFront.
+- [y] Amazon CloudFront.
 - [ ] Amazon DynamoDB.

 **[⬆ Back to Top](#table-of-contents)**

 ### How would an AWS customer easily apply common access controls to a large set of users?

-- [ ] Apply an IAM policy to an IAM group.
+- [ ] Apply an IAM policy to an IAM group. #m?
 - [ ] Apply an IAM policy to an IAM role.
 - [ ] Apply the same IAM policy to all IAM users with access to the same workload.
-- [ ] Apply an IAM policy to an Amazon Cognito user pool.
+- [y] Apply an IAM policy to an Amazon Cognito user pool.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following is an important architectural design principle when designing cloud applications?

-- [ ] Use multiple Availability Zones.
+- [y] Use multiple Availability Zones.
 - [ ] Use tightly coupled components.
 - [ ] Use open source software.
 - [ ] Provision extra capacity.